MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

   // and we'll knows that the sate of our component changed, then it will rerender the
   // component which causes the DOM to be updated under the hood.

-  // recap: with React we almost don't have to work with tha DOM directly, we think in terms of
+  // recap: with React we almost don't have to work with the DOM
-  // components that have states, when the state of a component chnages, React will update the DOM
+  // directly, we think in terms of components that have states,
+  // when the state of a component changes,  React will update
-  // to match the new component state
+  // the DOM to match the new component state

   const [selectedIndex, setSelectedIndex] = useState(-1);
   // selectedIndex: state variables